 The longest continuously updated RSS feed in the known universe. #

 I'm working my way through The Bear, and it's great because you remember that you love all these characters and you can immediately start living the ongoing drama of their lives.
-The scene they paint is intriguing.
 I feel like a cat perched on a window watching everyone doing their daily stuff.
 Looking forward to going back to the beginning and starting over. #

 BTW, I think the right way to read Scripting News is getting the nightly email.
 That's the pulse.
 I jot stuff down during the day, mostly in the morning, and later add links and finish stuff up.
 The scripting.com feed is updated in realtime.
-So you may get many versions of an item over the course of a day, which might be a problem with feed readers that don't watch for changes.
-I noticed that my changes to my podcast shownotes page don't flow back out to Pocket Casts, which is the client I use on my Android phone.
+So you may get many versions of an item over the day, which might be a problem with feed readers that don't watch for changes.
+I noticed that my changes to a recent podcast shownotes page don't flow back out to my podcast client app on Android.
 FeedLand btw, records changes, and they flow through to the timeline.
 Coupled with rssCloud, which is supported in every WordPress site, makes the whole thing realtime.
 People assume that feeds have to perform like a feed reader.
 But if you have a component running on the open internet, hooked up via websockets to the client, you get the flow they get in twitter-like systems.
-And the thing is we didn't have to invent anything that didn't already exist in 2009. #
+And we didn't have to invent anything that didn't already exist in 2009. #

 You know those obnoxious sites that pop up dialogs when they think you're about to leave, asking you to subscribe to their email newsletter?
 Well that won't do for Scripting News readers who are a discerning lot, very loyal, but that wouldn't last long if I did rude stuff like that.
 So here I am at the bottom of the page quietly encouraging you to sign up for the nightly email.
 It's got everything from the previous day on Scripting, plus the contents of the linkblog and who knows what else we'll get in there.
 People really love it.
 I wish I had done it sooner.
 And every email has an unsub link so if you want to get out, you can, easily -- no questions asked, and no follow-ups.
 Go ahead and do it, you won't be sorry! :-)